 4 Things You Need to Accept About Millennials in the Workplace

-2018 is the year of working smarter, not harder.
+The year of working smarter, not harder.

 If I had a dollar every time an older person said something disparaging about a Millennial, I’d be talking to you from my own private island.
 What I have found, is that working with them (or managing them) can be rewarding as long as you treat them accordingly.